yavuzkoroglu/gfuzzer-release/README.md

 Note that we used Java version "1.8.0_112" during experiments.

 Please feel free to contact us if you are unable to reproduce the experiments.

+### Copyright Notice

+gfuzzer: Fully Automated Test Generation, Execution, and Evaluation Tool Copyright (C) 2019 Institute for Software Technology at Graz University of Technology

+gfuzzer is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+gfuzzer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with gfuzzer.
+If not, see <https://www.gnu.org/licenses/>.

+* **mail:** ykoerogl@ist.tugraz.at
+* **address:** Inffeldgasse 16b/II, 8010 Graz/AUSTRIA

 [1]: https://www.google.com
 [2]: https://en.wikipedia.org/wiki/Chomsky_normal_form